Goorakh/RiskOfChaos/README.md

 * Spawn Random Ally: Spawns a random ally for every player
 * Respawn As Random Character: Respawns every player as a random character
 * Steal All Player Items: Steals all items from every player and distributes them among enemies, damage the enemy that took items to gain them back (leaving the stage will also give all the items back)
+* Reinforcements: Spawns allied survivors in drop pods around the map.
+* Bouncy Projectiles: All projectiles and bullets bounce on the surface they hit.
+Lasts 1 stage.
+* Eradicate Random Item: Permanently removes a random item from the game for the rest of the run
+* Reset Player Level: Sets all players' level to 0
+* -5 Minutes: Decreases the run timer by 5 minutes
+* Invert Knockback: Reverses the direction of all knockback applied to characters
+* +100% Fall Damage: Increases fall damage by 100% (configurable).
+Lasts 1 stage.
+* Disable Fall Damage: Disables all fall damage.
+Lasts 1 stage.
 </details>

 FAQ: